Cpl Josue Barron

 After having their two children, Leon and Troy, Josue and Debbie developed an interest in family entertainment.
 They started their own business called American Dinosaur Events, which provides lifelike walking dinosaur costumes for birthday parties, classrooms, and corporate events.

 Due to Josue’s busy and active lifestyle, he prefers to use his wheelchair most of the time while at home.
 This causes challenges in his current living situation and requires Debbie to handle much of the childcare and household chores.
-“We have a baby and a toddler, and only my wife can carry them up and down from their rooms upstairs,” he says.
+The situation has become even more difficult after the birth of their third child, James, in 2018.
+“My wife is the only that can carry our children up and down from their rooms upstairs,” he says.

 Receiving a specially adapted Homes For Our Troops home will alleviate the daily burden of navigating a traditional home.
 Additionally, the mortgage-free aspect will give Josue the freedom to pursue his goal of becoming a successful entrepreneur and a mentor for other Veterans.
 He earned his bachelor’s degree in business from the University of Phoenix in spring 2017.
 For the past five years, Josue has worked for a company providing realistic training and stunts for law enforcement and military leading him to be cast as a stuntman in the movie Peppermint, which is debuting in theaters September 2018.

 Josue is grateful to HFOT’s donors and supporters who will contribute to the building of his home.
 “Surviving our injuries is only the beginning of a lifetime of uncertainties and fears,” he says.
 “Being certain you have a comfortable, safe, and adaptive home for you and your family provides endless opportunities for healing.”